openmethane/openmethane/methodology-website.md

 \
 How do we estimate methane emissions?\
 \
-**Methane comes from many activities, and there is no single survey which allows us to calculate how much comes from each activity in a particular grid area, or grid cell.
-Instead, we accumulate information on how much an activity generates in a region (say Australia, or a state), then that emission is distributed among grid cells.\
+**Methane comes from many activities, and there is no single data source which  reports how much comes from each activity in a particular grid area, or grid cell.
+We need to calculate this by adding up emissions from all the activities that occur in the grid cell.
+There are two ways we can get this information.
+Sometimes, especially for large emitters, they must report emissions.
+These are captured in the National Greenhouse and Energy Report (NGER).
+These are usually reported by each business.
+If the business has several facilities we need some method to allocate the proportion of the business's emissions coming from each facility and their locations.
+Then we can add the emissions to the grid cell containing the facility.
+For other classes of emission we only have national totals.
+We distribute the national total among grid cells according to how much of the activity generating the emissions occurs there.\
 \
 The national estimate \[Australia's National Inventory of greenhouse gas emissions is published on the Department of Climate Change